dmbarbour/glas/docs/GlasApps.md

 ## State

-An application may declare external registers or variables that hold state between transactions.
-Some state may be persistent, shared between applications and future instances of the same application (based on naming conventions).
-Other state may be runtime specific, lost when the application halts or restarts.
-A transaction may also have some local variables.
+An application will declare external registers or variables as needed to hold state between transactions.
+These should be subject to renaming and restrictions similar to namespace translations.
+Depending on the final translation, some variables might bind to a persistent database while others bind to runtime or even transaction-local memory.

-It is also feasible to model state via abstract linear data, i.e. values that cannot be directly observed, copied, or dropped by the holder, instead forcing use of effects APIs.
-This is convenient for dynamic resources such as an open files or network sockets.
-In general, we'll want to scope linear resources to the runtime, typefully forbidding storage in persistent variables or communication over RPC.
-This implies semi-transparent persistence, i.e. we can store plain old data in registers with a runtime lifespan, but we cannot store runtime resources in registers with a persistent lifespan.
+For open files and network sockets and similar resources, we might instead maintain state in abstract linear data, i.e. values that cannot be directly observed, copied, or dropped.
+These values might be runtime scoped, e.g. forbidding storage in the persistent database or transfer over remote procedure calls.
+This is easily enforced with dynamic types via metadata bits in packed pointers.
+However, this does limit 'orthogonal persistence' to be semi-transparent, i.e. not all values may be written into persistent storage.

-Other than basic get/set variables, we might provide built-in support for queues, bags, perhaps CRDTs as primitive 'state' types.
-The motive is to simplify read-write conflict analysis and maximize parallelism for concurrent or distributed transactions.
+In addition to basic get/set variables, runtimes should support queues, bags, maybe CRDTs to simplify conflict analysis and maximize parallelism for concurrent or distributed transactions.

-Of course, developers can also manually push state to the filesystem or an independent database.
-But then they'll be missing out on many runtime integration benefits: transactions, accelerated representations, content-addressed storage for large data, etc..
-Instead, it will often be more convenient to configure the runtime to use a database or the filesystem in a known good way.
+*Note:* Developers may also manually push some application state to filesystem or external database, but favoring the built-in database lets the runtime handle integration with transactions, acceleration, incremental computing, content-addressed storage for large values, etc..

 ## Remote Procedure Calls